-Gelaine Santiago.
-Co-Founder.
-Cambio Market
+Gelaine Santiago the Co-Founder of Cambio Market

 Quitting your stable corporate job to start your own social enterprise takes a lot of courage and conviction.
 The thought of which can scare even the bravest of individuals.
 Gelaine’s career story shows us how you can gradually make the transition and why there’s no better time to be a social entrepreneur than today.